 Misconception #4: It’s the Only Way To Get My Body Back to Myself

-Many women wean because they are tired of sharing their body.
-In my experience with the gentle technique listed above, I found that I got most of the benefits of weaning (breasts back to normal size, post-lactation hormones leveling out, more sleep and personal independence) along with the benefits of continuing to nurse (closeness to my baby, balm against times of stress in the family, a secret weapon against cold and flu season).
+Many women/families wean because they are tired of sharing their bodies.
+In my experience with the gentle technique listed above, I found that I got most of the benefits of weaning (breasts back to normal size, post-lactation hormones leveling out, more sleep and personal space) along with the benefits of continuing to nurse (closeness to my baby, balm against times of stress in the family, a secret weapon against cold and flu season).

 Misconception # 5: There are Only Two Ways to Do It